Every Loss Counts in Millimeter-Wave Measurements

 External mixing provides a cost-effective solution for millimeter-wave signal analysis and moves the test port close to the DUT.
 However, there is no preselector at the front end of the mixer.
 Strong out-of-band signals may lead to unwanted images in the band of interest and degrade measurement accuracy.

 An advanced external frequency extender integrates a preselector and an RF switch into a high-dynamic-range mixer with the seamless operation interface of the signal analyzer.
-This solution enables unbanded and preselected swept power spectrum from 2 Hz to 110 GHz without managing band breaks and images, and the IF bandwidth up to 11 GHz.
+This solution enables unbanded and preselected swept power spectrum from 2 Hz to 110 GHz without managing band breaks and images, and the RF bandwidth up to 4 GHz.
 Figure 6 shows the test setups for a signal analyzer and an external frequency extender.

 More Than a Single Answer